 Judge rules Columbus statue in Philadelphia can remain

-A judge has ruled that a statue of Christopher Columbus can remain in south Philadelphia, reversing the city's decision to remove it after the explorer became a focus of protesters amid nationwide demonstrations against racial injustice after the police killing of George Floyd in Minnesota.
+A statue of Christopher Columbus can remain in south Philadelphia, a judge ruled, reversing the city's decision to remove it after the explorer became a focus of protesters amid nationwide demonstrations against racial injustice after the police killing of George Floyd.

-Common Pleas Court Judge Paula Patrick said last year's decision to remove the now-boarded-up statue from Marconi Plaza was unsupported by law and based on insufficient evidence.
+Last year's decision to remove the now-boarded-up statue from Marconi Plaza was unsupported by law and based on insufficient evidence, Common Pleas Court Judge Paula Patrick said.

 “It is baffling to this court as to how the city of Philadelphia wants to remove the statue without any legal basis.
 The city’s entire argument and case is devoid of any legal foundation,” Patrick wrote.